 The advantage: signatures can serve as official endorsements of specific ledgers in real time.
 That’s important if, for instance, you issue an asset on Stellar that represents a real-world asset: you can let your customers know that you will only honor transactions and redeem assets from ledgers signed by your validator, and in the unlikely scenario that something happens to the network, you can use your node as the final arbiter of truth.
 Setting up your node as a validator allows you to resolve any questions up front and in writing about how you plan to deal with disasters and disputes.

 Use a Basic Validator to ensure reliable access to the network and sign off on transactions.

 A Full Validator is the same as a Basic Validator except that it also publishes a History Archive containing snapshots of the ledger, including all transactions and their results.
 A Full Validator writes to an internet-facing blob store — such as AWS or Azure — so it's a bit more expensive and complex to run, but it also does the most to support the network’s resilience and decentralization.

 When other nodes join the network — or experience difficulty and temporarily fall out of sync — they can consult archives offered by Full Validators to catch up on the history of the network.
 Redundant archives prevent a single point of failure, and allow network participants to verify the veracity of a given history.

-Full Validators can support Horizon, but generally, organizations that run them don’t use them to query network data or submit transactions.
-In fact, they often run a Watcher to handle Horizon in addition to Full Validators.
+Generally, organizations that run Full Validators don't use them to query network data or submit transactions.
 Most of those organizations are also part of — or on track to join — Tier 1, which is a core group of network participants who run three Full Validators to contribute maximum redundancy.